tech-life-with-zoey/long-chains/README.md

-# long-chains
+# Long Chains

-Lambda function to calculate squares and cubes for an alexa skill
+Lambda function to calculate squares and cubes

+This supports an Alexa skill to do the same.

+## Background